Chart

 Opportunities Threats Demand for the Group’s products could shift significantly due to rapid advances or changes in digital and other foundational technologies, or growing expectations for corporations to protect the global environment.

-• Recognizing that platforms for digital applications will provide a vital foundation for future business expansion as well as a means to provide solutions for issues facing society, the UACJ Group is continually working to automate its systems and digitalize manufacturing, sales, management, and administrative operations primarily through digital transformation projects.
+• Recognizing that platforms for digital applications will provide a vital foundation for future business expansion as well as a means to provide solutions for issues facing society, through digital transformation projects the UACJ Group is working to digitalize and visualize manufacturing, sales, management, and administrative operations and continues to work toward automation.
+The Group also focuses on cultivating personnel who can utilize digital tools.

-• UACJ has set up its own venture organization to foster innovative ideas from its workplaces.
+• UACJ has its own venture organization to foster innovative ideas from its workplaces.
+New product launches include “origami,” a foldable work booth, and an aluminum bottle for stockpiled water, called “Mizu no Kakehashi.”

 • Organizations have been established to create new businesses based on shifts in the demand structure.